hypernumbers/learn_elisp_the_hard_way/contents/who-is-this-book-for.rst

 * Erlang
 * Haskell

-(Of course the majority of the worlds 'programmers' are end-users who use the functional programming spreadsheet paradigm in Excel, Open Office or, natch, Hypernumbers.
-This book is not really aimed at end-user FP/spreadsheet 'programmers' either.)
+(Of course the majority of the worlds 'programmers' are end-users who are pragmatic folks using Excel, Open Office or, natch, Hypernumbers.
+This book is not really aimed at end-user spreadsheet 'programmers' either.)

 ------------------------------
 How Much Experience Is Needed?